 · For which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the DNS including, with respect to gTLD registrars and registries, policies in the areas described in Annex G-1 and Annex G-2;”

 As already stated, ICANN fulfils this responsibility among other things by contractually specifying for the various participants the data which must mandatorily be collected and retained.
-With these legitimate provisions, ICANN specifies a purpose for the processing operation overall and thus becomes joint controller in addition to registry and registrar.

-It should be noted that ICANN´s responsibility is unaffected by the fact that certain requirements have been decided upon by multiple stakeholders or have determined and put into effect through a community effort.
-Such joint discussion or drafting of certain policies or requirements does not place ICANN in a role as the entity ultimately requiring the contracted parties to act in accordance with the policies issued by ICANN.

 Joint and several liability

-Pursuant to the joint responsibilities of all joint controllers herein, the data subject in accordance with Art.
-26 (3) GDPR, may as a general rule fully assert its claims vis-à-vis to all controllers, regardless of the contractual allocation.

-Even with a clear distribution of the responsibility between the controllers, all controllers are liable vis-à-vis external parties for the overall processing operation.

-In this respect, Art.
-82 (4) GDPR mandates joint and several liability for the data subject’s right to compensation and supplements the liability regulations of Art.
-26 (3) GDPR.
-The factual responsibility may be adjusted only inter partes.
-Therefore, having clear allocations between the parties is even more important inter partes.
+Irrespective of joint control, if two or more controllers are involved in the “same” processing then there will be joint and several liability unless a party can provide it is not responsible for the event giving rise to the damage (Art.
+82).
+The factual responsibility may be adjusted only inter parties.
+Therefore, having clear allocations between the parties is even more important inter parties.

 Fines

-However, such joint and multiple liability does not apply to fines under Art.
+However, such joint and multiple liability may not apply to fines under Art.
 83 (4) lit. a) GDPR.
 In this respect, registry and registrar are liable pursuant to their role allocation for breaches in their area or against duties under the GDPR, which were incumbent upon them within the scope of the contractual basis.

-Joint Controller Agreement
+Joint Controller Arrangement

 Joint controllers must furthermore specify, in a transparent form, who fulfills which duties vis-à-vis the data subjects, as well as who the contact point for data subject’s rights is (Art.
 26 (1) p.
 2 GDPR).